subdavis/workspaces-io/README.md

 * Permissions-aware indexing and aggregation across the system.
 * Hub-and-spoke architecture.
 Run a MinIO node wherever you have data, and it will be available through Workspaces.
 Even **regular users** can introduce new nodes into the system and retain full control of their data.

+## Philosophy

+Data management should come to users and the places they already have data.
+If your team wants to use powerful industry-standard tools like MinIO and ElasticSearch, but needs permissions management, WorkspacesIO might be an option.

-## Limits and Weaknesses
+## Caveats

-* It's not clear how this could be packaged in a re-usable way for multiple applications.
-Concrete implementations will no doubt want to attach additional data to users and workspaces (at minimum) and structuring the code to allow for extension of the base models isn't easy to do. [fastapi_users](https://github.com/frankie567/fastapi-users) attempted to do exactly this, but their implementation left much to be desired.
-* For whatever reason, [you can't explicitly revoke STS credentials](https://stackoverflow.com/questions/47026661/explicitly-expire-tokens-acquired-from-aws-security-token-service).
+For whatever reason, [you can't explicitly revoke STS credentials](https://stackoverflow.com/questions/47026661/explicitly-expire-tokens-acquired-from-aws-security-token-service).
 That's how AWS does it so MinIO won't implement it either.
 This means that share revocation has a big asterisk: anyone with outstanding credentials can continue to modify data in s3 until that share expires.

 ## FAQ